manabuishii/galaxy-translation/README.md

 ## What is a "msgid" and "msgstr" ?

+## Dynamically change the language ?

+No.

+Cureently we can not change the language dynamically.

+We want to that , in the future we support it.

 ## What happens if a tag is empty on a po file?

 If `msgstr` is empty, it is used msgid.